Golden sombrero

-In baseball, a golden sombrero is a player's inglorious feat of striking out four times in a single game.
+In baseball, a golden sombrero is when a batter strikes out four times in a game.

 Etymology

-The term derives from hat trick, and since four is bigger than three, the rationale was that a four-strikeout performance should be referred to by a bigger hat, such as a sombrero.
-Though one account credits San Diego Padres player Carmelo Martínez with inventing the term in the 1980s, "sombrero" was already in use to describe a four strikeout game as early as 1977, and "golden sombrero" appeared in print in a 1979 article about slang used by the minor league Jackson Mets.
+The term derives from "hat trick," and since four is bigger than three, the rationale was that a four-strikeout performance should be represented by a bigger hat, such as a sombrero.

+From the late 1970s to late 1980s, the exact definition was in flux.
+A (non-golden) "sombrero" was in use to describe a four-strikeout game at least as early as 1977, and "golden sombrero" was defined as five strikeouts in a 1979 article about slang used by the minor league Jackson Mets.
+In Keith Hernandez's 1987 memoir If at First..., he defined a "hat trick" as three strikeouts, "sombrero" as four strikeouts, and "golden sombrero" as five strikeouts.

-The "Olympic Rings" or platinum sombrero applies to a player striking out five times in a game.
+In modern usage, a "golden sombrero" is four strikeouts, and a "platinum sombrero" (also known as the "Olympic rings," a term coined by Baltimore Orioles pitcher Bill Scherrer) is five strikeouts.

-A horn refers to a player striking out six times in a game; the term was coined by pitcher Mike Flanagan after teammate Sam Horn of the Baltimore Orioles accomplished the feat in an extra-inning game in 1991.
-Alternate names for this accomplishment are titanium sombrero or double platinum sombrero.
+A "horn" refers to a player striking out six times in a game; the term was coined by pitcher Mike Flanagan after teammate Sam Horn of the Baltimore Orioles accomplished the feat in an extra-inning game in 1991.
+Alternate names for this accomplishment are "titanium sombrero" or "double platinum sombrero."
+Flanagan quipped that a hypothetical seven-strikeout game would be called a "horn-a-plenty."